Breast Infection (cont.)

 - If needed, you can use a breast pump to completely empty the breast.

 - The infection will not harm the baby because the germs that caused the infection probably came from the baby's mouth in the first place.
-An alternative to this is to pump the affected breast to relieve the milk and discard the milk.
+An alternative to this is to pump the affected breast in order to remove and discard the milk.
 Breastfeed from the unaffected side and supplement with infant formula as needed.

 - Pain relief: A warm compress applied before and after feedings can often provide some relief.
 A warm bath may work as well.